Pharmaceutical policy: Formulary management

 At the core of most reimbursement regimes is the drug list, or formulary.
 Managing this list can involve many different approaches.
-Negative lists – products that are not reimbursed under any circumstances are used in some jurisdictions (c.f.
-Germany).
+Negative lists – products that are not reimbursed under any circumstances are used in some jurisdictions (cf. Germany).
 More dynamic formularies may have graduated listings such as Ontario's recent conditional listing model.
 As mentioned, formularies may be used to drive choice to lower cost drugs by structuring a sliding scale of co-payments favouring cheaper products or those for which there is a preferential agreement with the manufacturer.
 This is the principle underlying preferred drug lists used in many US state Medicaid programs.
 Some jurisdictions and plans (such as Italy) may also categorize drugs according to their 'essentialness' and determine the level of reimbursement the plan will provide and the portion that the patient is expected to pay.

 Formularies may also segment drugs into categories for which a prior authorization is needed.
 This is usually done to limit the use of a high cost drug or one that has potential for inappropriate use (sometimes called 'off-label' as it involves using a product to treat conditions other than those for which its license was granted).
 In this circumstance a health care provider would have to seek permission to prescribe the product or the pharmacist would have to obtain permission prior to dispensing it.